OHI-Science/OHI-website/content/news/CMIP_1_what_is_this.md

 RCPs describe specific radiative forcing endpoints by 2100 based on future concentrations of emissions.
 RCPs were first used in the Fifth IPCC assessment.
 For continuity, the current CMIP6 scenarios includes the original 4 RCP categories from the Fifth Assessment, but the current framework aligns these with SSP categories and fills in some RCP gaps (e.g., SSP-RCP).
 Note that an SSP scenario may have multiple potential RCPs.

 These pathways are defined by the *concentration* of carbon in the atmosphere and not the volume of *emissions*.
-Models based on *concentration* scenarios do not include [climate feedbacks](https://earthhow.com/climate-feedback-loops/) that are liekly to exacerbate warming, such as: the release of methane if permafrost melts, disruptions to ocean circulation, rainforest drought and loss, etc. Emission-based scenarios take into account some carbon cycle feedbacks, and warming predictions tend to be [higher](https://journals.ametsoc.org/view/journals/clim/27/2/jcli-d-12-00579.1.xml).
+Models based on *concentration* scenarios do not include [climate feedbacks](https://earthhow.com/climate-feedback-loops/) that are likely to exacerbate warming, such as: the release of methane if permafrost melts, disruptions to ocean circulation, rainforest drought and loss, etc. Emission-based scenarios take into account some carbon cycle feedbacks, and warming predictions tend to be [higher](https://journals.ametsoc.org/view/journals/clim/27/2/jcli-d-12-00579.1.xml).

 *Scenarios included in CMIP6*